Child Custody | Divorce | Family

 Even if you and your ex agree about changes to your custodial order, it will not be recognized by the law or enforceable by a family court judge unless the modifications are legally approved.
 The court requires you to prove that there has been a substantial change in circumstance and it is in the child’s best interest to be under your custodial care moving forward.

 How Can a Child Custody Lawyer Help You?

 Fighting for child custody with a co-parent who is suffering from substance abuse issues can be very difficult.
 Convincing a family court judge to restrict parental rights will take evidence, documentation, and effective litigating.
 Child custody lawyers provide the following benefits to parents who are fighting for custody:

 - Filing mistake-free paperwork, motions, and restraining orders

 - Understanding your state’s laws and how they apply to your case

 - Identifying and interviewing witnesses

 Most people understand the importance of hiring a divorce lawyer, especially if they are seeking custody due to substance abuse problems.
 Unfortunately, many represent themselves because they cannot afford the cost of a traditional child custody lawyer.
-Most family law attorneys charge $3k - $5k upfront and an additional $300 - $500 per hour on top of that.
+Most family law attorneys charge $3,000 to $5,000 upfront and an additional $300 to $500 per hour on top of that.